What is Achilles tendon rupture?

 How to prevent an Achilles tendon rupture

 Achilles tendon rupture is not entirely preventable, especially if it results from a health condition or an activity you cannot avoid.
-Here are a few steps you can do to reduce your chance of developing Achilles tendon problems, such as:
+Here are a few steps you can take to reduce your chance of developing Achilles tendon problems, such as:

 Warm-up: